Tjmadsen88/Infinite-Plunder/TerrainGenerationExplanation.md

-# Explanation of how the terrain is generated:
+# A Deeper Explanation of How the Terrain is Generated:

 The terrain-generation aspect of this game is easily the largest and most complicated part of this entire thing.
 This is comprised of 14 different files that are located in the “Assets\Scripts\ 3_Game\Terrain Generation” folder.